The wide-field, multiplexed, spectroscopic facility WEAVE: Survey design, overview, and simulated implementation: Operational Rehearsals

 \section{Operational Rehearsals}

 Using the WEAVE Simulator described in the previous section, a series of exercises were conducted to simulate the implementation of the Survey.
-These Operational Rehearsals (OpRs) were designed to simulate and test the flow of data in various guises through and between different nodes of the WEAVE data systems (see Section~\ref{subsec:OCS} and \ref{subsec:SPA}), including the Observatory Control System (OCS), the Core Processing System (CPS), the Advanced Processing System (APS) and the WEAVE Archive System (WAS).
-The OpRs have also seen significant involvement of Science Team members, mainly through the work of the Survey Working Group (SWG; see Section~\ref{subsec:SWG}) and the Quality Assessment Group (QAG; see Section~\ref{subsec:QAG}), as well as other key individuals in charge of assembling input target catalogues.\looseness-1
+These Operational Rehearsals (OpRs) were designed to simulate and test the flow of data in various guises through and between different nodes of the WEAVE data systems (see Section~\ref{subsec:OCS} and \ref{subsec:SPA}), including the OCS, CPS, APS, and WAS.
+The OpRs have also seen significant involvement of Science Team members, mainly through the work of the SWG (see Section~\ref{subsec:SWG}) and the QAG (see Section~\ref{subsec:QAG}), as well as other key individuals in charge of assembling input target catalogues.\looseness-1